patchamama/AI-on-Mail/README.md

 - [x] Automatic marking of processed emails as read
 - [x] UTF-8 and special character support
 - [x] Add fallback system if primary AI provider fails
+- [ ] Generete results as PDF or word attachment in the response email
 - [ ] Implement advanced AI prompt customization
 - [ ] Add more AI providers (e.g., Hugging Face, Cohere)
 - [ ] Web dashboard for configuration and monitoring